espressif/esp-idf/components/nvs_flash/nvs_partition_generator/README.rst

 |     |           |                                                                      | Any values in these cells are ignored.              |
 +-----+-----------+----------------------------------------------------------------------+-----------------------------------------------------+

-.. note:: The first line of the CSV file should always be the column header and it is not configurable.
+.. note:: The first line of the CSV file should be the column header and it is not configurable.
+Comments (if provided) are allowed only as the first line of the CSV file, the following line then should always be the column header.
+Comments should always start with the `#` symbol.

 Below is an example dump of such a CSV file::